Monsters

 The dame called me her hero.

-Seems she sculpted a monster head, her mold was stuck together.
+It seems she sculpted a monster head; her mold was stuck together.

-Her naiveté and my expertise made some horror romance that night.
+Her naiveté and my expertise made for some horror romance that night.

 As I got into my car, the dame's lipstick still hot on my cheek, I looked over at the Warner water tower.